jurajpaulo/try_git/README.txt

-changed made in master branch
+change 2 made in master branch